 A few things about me: I live in North Carolina.
 I’m married and have six children.
-I work for an international bank, even though I studied music in college.
+I work for a multinational bank, even though I studied music in college.
 I enjoy running, analyzing music, and traveling.
 Also, I am a practicing member of The Church of Jesus Christ of Latter-day Saints.

 I have some core convictions which form the foundation for my study of the Book of Mormon: